 Methyl Methacrylate (MMA)

-This product has a noxious odor during cure.
+This material has a noxious odor during cure, and materials are flammable.
 If the flooring must be installed in a freezer during operation, MMA’s will cure down to -20 degrees Fahrenheit.
-They are a good choice for crack repair and levelling in very cold areas.
+They are a good choice for crack repair and leveling in these very cold areas.
 Due to temperature swings (thermal shock, thermal cycling) in washdown and production areas, MMA’s will tend to unbond and fail due to floor coating material expanding and contracting at different rate than the concrete.

 Vinyl Ester (Tufco)

 Another choice that has been used in the food processing industry, due to its high tolerance of nitric acids.
 Unfortunately, vinyl esters also have a very noxious odor during the application, which often required the installation crew to wear gas masks with forced air supply for breathing purposes.
 Repair of these floors is often a logistical challenge, that can only be due at plant shut downs, when no food is present, due to potential food product contamination.